mark-wiemer-org/ahkpp/README.md

 ## Coffee

-If you like this extension, consider [buying the orignal author a coffee](https://www.buymeacoffee.com/cweijan).
+If you like this extension, consider [buying cweijan a coffee](https://www.buymeacoffee.com/cweijan).
 Thank you!

 ## Install